Symmetry-based nonlinear fluctuating hydrodynamics in one dimension

 In physics, numerous successful predictions have been made by considering symmetry alone to determine how macroscopic properties are constrained.
 Hydrodynamics can be understood as a gradient expansion for currents of conserved quantities \cite{landau1987fluid,polchinski1992effective, kaplan2005five, Liu:2018Uz}.
 Following this viewpoint, we formulate the most general hydrodynamic theory by imposing only symmetry, conservation laws, and equilibrium conditions within the gradient-expansion framework, without relying on microscopic Hamiltonian details.
-We then construct symmetry-based NFH equations up to the minimal orders set by scaling arguments [Eqs.~(\ref{EOM original main}) with (\ref{A matrix})–(\ref{H3 matrix main}), and Eqs.~(\ref{EOM phi}) with (\ref{cs, D_0, D_s})–(\ref{parametrized Gmatrix})].
-We perform a dynamic RG analysis of these equations and find that both the sound and heat modes share the dynamical exponent $z = 3/2$.
+We then construct symmetry-based NFH equations up to the minimal orders set by scaling arguments [Eqs.~(\ref{EOM original main}) with (\ref{A matrix})–(\ref{H3 matrix main}), and Eqs.~(\ref{EOM phi main}) with (\ref{cs, D_0, D_s})–(\ref{parametrized Gmatrix})].
+We perform a dynamic RG analysis of these equations and identify a KPZ-type fixed point, characterized by a dynamical exponent $z=3/2$ for both the sound and heat modes.
 The exponent of the heat mode differs from earlier theoretical expectations~\cite{spohn2014nonlinear}.
 These exponents should be directly related to the anomalous heat transport observed in one-dimensional systems~\cite{lepri2016book,benenti2023non,Chang2008-zw,Xu2014-oo,Lee2017-gq}.
 Furthermore, our extensive numerical simulations not only confirm the dynamical exponent $z=3/2$, but also show that both the heat and sound modes exhibit space-time correlations that are close to the universal KPZ scaling function, i.e., the Pr\"{a}hofer–Spohn function~\cite{prahofer2004exact}.
 These findings establish a symmetry-based hydrodynamic framework that accounts for universal scaling behaviors and fluctuation dynamics, independent of microscopic details.

 \sectionprl{Symmetry-based NFH equations for the general systems} We consider an $N$-particle system in one dimension, described by the Hamiltonian

 where $p_i$ and $q_i$ are the momentum and position of the $i$-th particle, respectively.
 Here, $i \in {\mathbb Z}/N {\mathbb Z}$, and we consider infinite line picture by imposing the condition $q_{i+N}= q_{i} + L$ with the total length $L$ and $p_{i+N}=p_i$.
 The potential $V$ is a general nonlinear interaction between nearest-neighbor sites.
 Examples include the Fermi-Pasta-Ulam-Tsingou potential \cite{mendl2013dynamic} and a hard-shoulder potential \cite{mendl2014equilibrium}.
 In the main part of this paper, we consider a general system without inversion symmetry, i.e., $V(-x) \neq V(x)$.
 We discuss the inversion-symmetric case at the end of this paper.